aboutcode-org/scancode.io/docs/rest-api.rst

 Reset
 ^^^^^

-This action will delete all related database entrie and all data on disks except for the :guilabel:`input/` directory.
+This action will delete all related database entries and all data on disks except for the :guilabel:`input/` directory.

 ``POST /api/projects/6461408c-726c-4b70-aa7a-c9cc9d1c9685/reset/``